 5. Start the interview process.

 The next step in hiring your first team member is to start the interview process and get on discovery calls with your potential teammates to discuss the goals, tasks, and role the teammate would play.
 Ask any questions that you have and let them share their plan for helping you in your business.
+This way will also help you spot some fake job applicants who are trying to get in.
 During the interview and directly after, ask yourself these questions:

 - Do they seem confident in their skills?